 Description

-Of 5 bays open to simple hammer beam shape roof.
-Main interest is unusual bayed chancel screen of slender narrow pointed arches of painted wood and metal on stone plinth and richly painted wood reredos with emblems of the passion and saints under canopies, part of the 1925 refurbishment which also includes stained glass in E window by F C Eden and painted ceiling panels above altar.
+Inside, the church has five bays open to a simple hammer beam roof.
+A notable feature is the unusual bayed chancel screen, which consists of slender narrow pointed arches made of painted wood and metal on a stone plinth.
+The richly painted wood reredos, which includes emblems of the passion and saints under canopies, is part of the 1925 refurbishment.
+This refurbishment also introduced stained glass in the east window by F C Eden and painted ceiling panels above the altar.
+The church is surrounded on the east, west, and south by a rubble stone wall, which mostly has saddleback coping to the south and iron rails to the east.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.